-- (1) Marking for Cranes - (A) At the location specified in Ch 2, 903.
-1 of the Rules, the safe working load, the maximum slewing radius, and other restrictive conditions of personnel transfers are to be marked. - (B) At the locations of the crane control position and embarkation area, a notice indicating the safe working load, the maximum slewing radius, maximum wind velocity, maximum wave height, minimum visibility, and other restrictive conditions for personnel transfers is to be provided. ↓
+- (1) Marking for Cranes - (A) At the location specified in 903.
+1 of the Rules, the safe working load, the maximum slewing radius, and other restrictive conditions of personnel transfers are to be marked.
+(2025) - (B) At the locations of the crane control position and embarkation area, a notice indicating the safe working load, the maximum slewing radius, maximum wind velocity, maximum wave height, minimum visibility, and other restrictive conditions for personnel transfers is to be provided. - (C) All personnel lifting appliances are tol be permanently marked to allow for the identification of each appliance for the purposes of survey, inspection, and record-keeping.
+Records of use and maintenance are to be kept on board the ship.
+(2025)